 Can you put contact solution in your eyes with contacts?

-Saline solution is a simple PH balanced salt water solution.
-Its main use is to rinse small particles off of contact lenses or to hydrate your eyes.
-While this may sound like saline can clean your contacts, it really can’t.
+Saline solution is a simple PH-balanced saltwater solution.
+Its primary use is to rinse small particles off contact lenses or hydrate your eyes.
+While this may sound like saline can clean your contacts, it can’t.
 It should just be used as a rinse to remove irritants from the surface of the lens.
 Storing your contacts overnight in saline is also a big mistake.
-Saline doesn’t clean your lenses like disinfecting contact solution, so you leave yourself open to possible eye infections, microorganisms and other irritations.
+Saline doesn’t clean your lenses like disinfecting contact solution, so you expose yourself to possible eye infections, microorganisms, and other irritations.

-Contact lens solution, on the other hand, does the opposite.
-It’s primary usage is to clean lenses of daily buildup of germs and other particles, and it should not be used to rinse out your eye or lens.
-Contact lens solutions is essentially saline solution with additional cleaning compounds, however, it’s exactly these cleaning compounds that can damage your eye.
-They’re designed to break down organic material, and will hurt your eyes if you use it as a rinse.
-This is all because of how it interacts with your eye.
-The Tear Film in your eye is made up of three layers: the oil layer on the exterior, the middle watery layer, and interior mucus layer.
-The middle water layer and the inner mucus layer are responsible for keeping your eye hydrated, while the outer oil layer keeps the moisture from evaporating.
+Contact lens solutions are essentially saline with additional cleaning compounds which can damage your eye.
+They’re designed to break down organic material and will hurt your eyes if you use them as a rinse.
+This is due to how the compounds react with your eyes.
+The Tear Film in your eye has three layers: the oil layer on the exterior, the middle watery layer, and the interior mucus layer.
+The middle water layer and the inner mucus layer are responsible for keeping your eye hydrated.
+The exterior outer oil layer keeps the moisture from evaporating.
 Contact lens solution does not have that oil component.
-In fact, it’s designed to clean and break down materials such as that oil to keep your lens clean.
-If you use contact lens solution as a rewetting drop, you’re actually harming your tear film, which in turn will dry out and irritate your eye.
+Its purpose is to clean and break down materials such as that oil to keep your lenses clean.
+If you use contact lens solution as a rewetting drop, you’re harming your tear film, which will dry out and irritate your eye.

-Rewetting drops, however, are the ideal drop to use while wearing contacts.
-They’re formulated to hydrate your eye, and keep your eye hydrated for longer by bolstering your tear film.
+Rewetting drops are the ideal drop to use while wearing contacts.
+They hydrate your eye while keeping your eyes hydrated for longer by bolstering your tear film.
 If you’re suffering from dry eyes or irritation, the best solution is a lubricating or rewetting drop.